 You have probably seen PureSleep advertised on “Good Morning America” on ABC, or perhaps you have heard the claims that it is the top-selling snoring solution in the world.
 Regardless how you heard about it, you are likely full of questions.

 Does it really measure up?
-How does it compare to other snoring mouthpieces?
+How does it compare to other anti snoring devices?
 Will it work for you?
 Well, there is no way to know if it will work for you until you try it, but you should become familiar with all the facts before deciding if it is the right one for you.

 I personally put it to the test for a full week, and although I found it effective, it is not one of my favorite options.